ahmadbinsadiq/Deep-Learning-Models-and-Case-Studies/README.md

 * **LinkedIn:** [Ahmad Bin Sadiq](https://www.linkedin.com/in/ahmad-bin-sadiq/)
 * **Email:** ahmadbinsadiq@gmail.com"

-## Acknowledgements
+## Acknowledgments

-We would like to thank all the contributors and the open-source community for their invaluable support and resources.
-Special thanks to the authors of the datasets and tools used in our case studies.
+Special thanks to the open-source community for the tools and resources used in these projects.

 ---

 Happy Learning!

 Ahmad Bin Sadiq